 In this paper, we propose PET for efficiently estimating a large number of RFID tags.
 The theoretical analysis shows that PET is able to estimate the number of tags with arbitrarily required accuracy and confidence level.
-In particular, PET achieves $\mathcal{O}(\log \log n)$ processing efficiency, to the total number of RFID tags, which significantly improves the state-of-the-art performance bound of RFID estimation.
-With the estimating path dynamics, PET shifts the computational burden from RFID tags to the reader, which allows us to use much less costly but resource-limited passive RFID tags in more scalable applications.
+In particular, PET achieves $O(\log \log n)$ processing efficiency, to the total number of RFID tags, which significantly improves the state-of-the-art performance bound of RFID estimation.
+With the estimating path dynamics, PET shifts the computational burden from RFID tags to the reader, which allows us to use much less costly but resourcelimited passive RFID tags in more scalable applications.
 We do extensive simulations to evaluate the performance of PET.
 The simulation results suggest that PET outperforms two most recent estimation approaches FNEB and LoF in the sense that PET achieves the same accuracy requirement with much less processing time.
 The computational overhead of PET is also much smaller at RFID tags.
+PET is effective in dealing with multiple readers and mobile tag environment as well.